Glacier National Park Area Wildlife

 Silver-gray; brownish rump; whitish belly.
 Nose and patch between eyes whitish; black on forehead; often black band above nose.
 Tail reddish brown, bushy.
 Feet very dark; forefeet may have white spots.

 Yellowish brown to dark brown, often with white-tipped hairs, giving grizzled appearance.
 Hump above shoulders.
 Facial profile usually concave.
 Claws of front feet nearly 4 in (10 cm) long.
+You can download a great booklet about grizzly bears in the Northern Continental Divide Ecosystem, of which Glacier National Park is a part, here.

 A large, all-dark eagle with a pale golden nape.
 Bill is smaller and darker than that of Bald Eagle.
 In young birds, tail white at base, black at tip; white patches on undersides of wings.